passeridae/csesoc-beta/issues/forthcoming/issue115/20160301-041-printcrime-xkcd.markdown

 author: Cory Doctorow
 ---

+\endmulticols\LRmulticolcolumns\vfill\pagebreak

 Printcrime
 ==========

+\multicols{2}

-This story is part of Cory Doctorow's 2007 short story collection "Overclocked: Stories of the Future Present," published by Thunder's Mouth, a division of Avalon Books.
-It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 license.
+*This story is part of Cory Doctorow's 2007 short story collection "Overclocked: Stories of the Future Present," published by Thunder's Mouth, a division of Avalon Books.
+It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 license.*

-(Originally published in Nature Magazine, January 2006)
+*(Originally published in Nature Magazine, January 2006)*

 The coppers smashed my father's printer when I was eight.
 I remember the hot, cling-film-in-a-microwave smell of it, and Da's look of ferocious concentration as  he filled it with fresh goop, and the warm, fresh-baked feel of the objects that came out of it.